SatoryKono/Chembl_competitors/README.md

 Chromophore tags like **pNA** are removed and recorded under `flags.chromophore`, preventing peptide substrates from being mistaken for oligonucleotides.

+Terminal fluorophore tags are retained for peptides consisting of a single amino-acid residue (e.g., `FAM-lys`), though the matched fluorophores are still logged in `flags.fluorophore`.
+Internal tags within sequences, such as `lys(AMC)`, are preserved.

 Oligonucleotides are recognised via sequence patterns or keywords such as `oligo`, `primer`, `siRNA`, `gRNA`, and CRISPR-specific terms.
 The parser